Computer Science Department Project Posters (a tutorial)

 d.
 Hint: You can view the poster at 100% and see exactly what the font sizes will look like on the actual poster.

-6. Using USNA’s MSC.
+4. Using USNA’s MSC.
 The MSC Graphics Technology Lab itself is located on the main floor of Nimitz Library (room 105) across from the reference desk.
-The MSC staff is very helpful and will assist you in tweaking your poster to enhance its visual appeal, so budget some time in for this as well.
+The MSC staff is very helpful and can assist you in tweaking your poster to enhance its visual appeal, so budget some time in for this as well.

 a.
 When you go to MSC, you must be able to access your PowerPoint files (email them to yourself), and allow at least 30 minutes for meeting with the technician, filling out forms, etc. No appointments are necessary.